DSCI-310-2024/DataPrepLogRegPlot/README.md

 # pylaptoppred

-`pylaptoppred` is a Python package tailored for data scientists and analysts focusing on predictive analytics in laptop pricing.
+`pylaptoppred` is a Python package tailored for data scientists and analysts focusing on predictive analytics.
 This package brings together data cleaning, file copying, logistic regression modeling, and plot saving functionalities to facilitate a smoother workflow from raw data to insights.

 ## Installation